MaryTran03/CSC120_Final_Project/README.md

 ### Key Choices
 - Collecting the Stash:
     - Quick Grab: Take one item and leave quickly to avoid detection.
-    Outcome: Money +$100, Reputation +5, low risk of detection.
+        - Skip to the Final Node: Direct (guarded) or Indirect (not guarded)
-    - Full Stash: Take as many items as possible for a higher reward.
+    - Full Stash: You took so long, so the alarm is triggered.
+You have way too many things to carry.
-    Outcome: Money +$300, Reputation +10, higher risk of triggering the alarm.
+        - Drop some items and run faster (earn lower reputation points) Skip to the final Node: Direct (guarded) or Indirect (not guarded)
-        If the alarm triggers: Police arrive, leading to a chase with potential penalties (Money -$100 if caught).
+        - Bring them all with you: keep the reputation point

 - Escape Route:
     - Direct Route: The fastest way out but guarded by the Iron Hounds.
     Outcome if successful: You escape quickly with minimal loss.
     Risk: Moderate chance of encountering rival gang members.
     If caught: Money -$50, Reputation -5.
     - Stealth Route: A slower but safer way out through the back alleys.
     Outcome: You escape unnoticed.
     Reward: Money +$50 for avoiding detection.